Emi-modeling/Simulator_Tool/readme.txt

 In the folder MATLAB Code you can find all the files I need to run the MATLAB App in Matlab itself on your computer.

 ABM = A Matlab file containing code for the agent-based model I need for my App.
-ABMTransportApp = A Matlab file containing code for the agent-based model I need for my App.
+App_Climate_Policy = A Matlab file containing code for the agent-based model I need for my App.
 ADN2l = A Matlab file containing the simulation of the agent-based model I need for my App.
 AllData = A cft file containing all the data I need for my App.
 Calibration_Social_Inaction = A Matlab file containing the data preparation I need for my App.